Fast evaluation of Riemann theta functions in any dimension: Introduction

 \subsection{State of the art on evaluation algorithms}

-A direct strategy to obtain accurate approximations of theta values consists in evaluating a partial sum of the series~\eqref{eq:theta-ab}.
+A direct strategy to evaluate (partial derivatives of) theta functions is to compute a partial sum of the series~\eqref{eq:theta-ab}.
 We refer to this family of algorithms as the \emph{summation algorithms}.
-Before applying summation algorithms, it is beneficial to \emph{reduce the arguments}~$(z,\tau)$, taking advantage of the numerous periodicity properties of theta functions, to ensure that the eigenvalues of~$\im(\tau)$ are bounded below and that~$z$ is close to the zero vector.
+Before applying summation algorithms, it is essential to \emph{reduce the arguments}~$(z,\tau)$ under the action of~$\Sp_{2g}(\Z)$ and translations of~$z$, taking advantage of the periodicity properties of theta functions.
+This reduction ensures that the series~\eqref{eq:theta-ab} is quickly approximated by partial sums over small vectors~$n\in \Z^g$.
 Summation algorithms and argument reduction have attracted a lot of interest and have been implemented multiple times, including in Maple~\cite{deconinckComputingRiemannTheta2004}, Matlab~\cite{frauendienerEfficientComputationMultidimensional2019}, Julia~\cite{agostiniComputingThetaFunctions2021}, Magma~\cite{bosmaMagmaAlgebraSystem1997}, SageMath~\cite{swierczewskiComputingRiemannTheta2016, bruinRiemannThetaSageMathPackage2021}, and for $g=1$, in the FLINT number theory library~\cite{engeShortAdditionSequences2018}.

 Among these implementations, only Magma, SageMath~\cite{bruinRiemannThetaSageMathPackage2021} and FLINT support arbitrary precisions~$N$, a necessary feature for applications in number theory.
-The complexity of summation algorithms for a fixed~$g$ in terms of~$N$ is however proportional to $N^{g/2}\Mul(N)$~\cite[Thms.~3 and~8]{deconinckComputingRiemannTheta2004}.
+The complexity of summation algorithms for a fixed~$g$ in terms of~$N$, on reduced arguments, is $\Otilde(N^{1 + g/2})$~\cite[Thms.~3 and~8]{deconinckComputingRiemannTheta2004}.
 Already for $g=2$, this algorithm is quadratic, and unsuitable for the large values of~$N$ mentioned above.

 An asymptotically fast, but heuristic, approach to evaluating theta constants was pioneered in~\cite{dupontMoyenneArithmeticogeometriqueSuites2006, dupontFastEvaluationModular2011} for $g\leq 2$, then extended to general theta functions in~\cite{labrandeComputingThetaFunctions2016}, mainly for $g\leq 3$.
 Their crucial observation is that the inverse operation, namely going from theta values to the corresponding matrix in~$\Half_g$, corresponds to a higher-dimensional version of Gauss's arithmetic-geometric mean (AGM) and can be performed in quasi-linear time in~$N$ for fixed~$(z,\tau)$.
 One can then set up a Newton scheme around the AGM to evaluate theta functions in quasi-linear time as well.